adjust/cordova_sdk/README.md

 Sometimes, it can happen that other Cordova plugins which you are using are also importing Google Play Services by default into your app.
 In this case, it can happen that Google Play Services from our SDk and other plugins conflict and cause build time errors for you.
-It is not important that Google Play Services are present in your app as part of our SDK exclusively.
-As long as you have `analytics` part of Google Play Services integrated in your app, our SDK will be able to read all needed information.
-In case you choose to add Google Play Services into your app as part of another Cordova plygin, you can simply remove line from above from `plugin.xml` file of our SDK.
+Google Play Services do not have to be present in your app as part of our SDK exclusively.
+As long as you have the `analytics` part of Google Play Services integrated in your app, our SDK will be able to read all needed information.
+In case you choose to add Google Play Services into your app as part of another Cordova plugin, you can simply remove above line from the `plugin.xml` file of our SDK.

 ## <a id="additional-features">Additional features